magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 return msg;
 ```

-**ncd-set-mqtt-topic-telemetry**: this node Set the MQTT ThingsBoard telemetry topic, this topic serves to set the sensor data values on telemetry ThingsBoard.
+**ncd-set-mqtt-topic-telemetry**: this node Set the MQTT IoT Hub telemetry topic, this topic serves to set the sensor data values on telemetry IoT Hub.
 **msg.topic = &#39;v1/gateway/telemetry&#39;**

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/40-ncd-to-thingsboard-node-red-topic-telemetry.png)

 <br>
-**ncd-to-thingsboard**: This MQTT output node establishes a connection to the MQTT Broker using the required credentials to connect to ThingsBoard, allowing the data generated by the vibration sensor to be published to the ThingsBoard Cloud.
+**ncd-to-thingsboard**: This MQTT output node establishes a connection to the MQTT Broker using the required credentials to connect to IoT Hub, allowing the data generated by the vibration sensor to be published to the IoT Hub Cloud.

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/41-ncd-to-thingsboard-node-red-mqtt-node.png)

 <br>
-Once we've reviewed the general functions of each Node-RED node in the flow, the next step is to configure the MQTT out node with the credentials generated in **ThingsBoard**.
+Once we've reviewed the general functions of each Node-RED node in the flow, the next step is to configure the MQTT out node with the credentials generated in **IoT Hub**.
 To access the properties of this node, double-click on the "**ncd-to-ThingsBoard**" node.
 Once you've opened the properties, the first step is to configure the "**mqtt-broker config node**".
 To do this, click the "**Add new mqtt-broker config node**" button.

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/42-ncd-to-thingsboard-node-red-add-new-mqtt.png)

 <br>
-The next step is to set the Server property with the ThingsBoard MQTT Broker server address: "**mqtt.thingsboard.cloud**".
+The next step is to set the Server property with the IoT Hub MQTT Broker server address: "**mqtt.thingsboard.cloud**".
 For this example, we&#39;ll use the default port, **1883**.
-Lastly, you need to configure the **Client ID** property, which is generated in ThingsBoard.
+Lastly, you need to configure the **Client ID** property, which is generated in IoT Hub.

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/43-ncd-to-thingsboard-node-red-client-id.png)

 <br>
-The next step is to navigate to the security tab and enter the **Username** and **Password** credentials generated in **ThingsBoard**.
+The next step is to navigate to the security tab and enter the **Username** and **Password** credentials generated in **IoT Hub**.

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/44-ncd-to-thingsboard-node-red-security.png)